virtualidentityag/vi-frontend-hub/src/applicant/challenge.md

 # Code Challenge

 Implement the following call to action component.
 Sadly our designers forgot about the mobile design.
 Get creative and implement a responsive solution that works on all viewport sizes.

 ![cta-open.png](../assets/cta-open.png)

-### Specifications
+### Design Requirements

 -   Font Sizes:

     -   Headline: 36px
     -   Call to action title: 24px
     -   Call to action description: 16px
     -   Button text : 12px
     -   Contact box title: 24px

 -   Fonts (Google Fonts)

     -   Serif: Playfair Display
     -   Sans Serif: Roboto Condensed

 -   There are no measurements for this Screen

     -   Try to measure by eye.
 (It will not be evaluated if it is a pixel perfect match)

 -   Use any asset or mock image as you like
 -   The content next to the image is always vertical centered in the grey background
 -   The whole component has full page width
 -   A click on the call to action button opens the contact box
 -   Add a close button for the contact box wherever you think it would make sense from a UX standpoint
 -   A click on the close button closes the contact box

+### Code Requirements

+-   For CSS try to use as less classes as possible and avoid CSS frameworks.
+-   Use at least two components.
+Decide yourself, which components these are.

 Good luck and have fun!